dlpnd/nvr-wiki/docs/Shaders/Sky.md

 ### ReplaceSun

-replaces vanilla sun by a procedural sun for whatever reason
+Replaces vanilla sun by a procedural sun for whatever reason

 >Default: false